deel-ai/oodeel/README.md

-**Oodeel** also includes standard training functions with data augmentation and learning rate scheduler for toy convnet models or models from `keras.applications` in [training_funs_tf](https://github.com/deel-ai/oodeel/tree/master/oodeel/models/training_funs_tf) and `torchvision.models` in [training_funs_torch](https://github.com/deel-ai/oodeel/tree/master/oodeel/models/training_funs_torch) directory.
+**Oodeel** also includes standard training functions with data augmentation and learning rate scheduler for toy convnet models or models from `keras.applications` in [tf_training_tools.py](https://github.com/deel-ai/oodeel/tree/master/oodeel/utils/tf_training_tools.py) and `torchvision.models` in [torch_training_tools.py](https://github.com/deel-ai/oodeel/tree/master/oodeel/utils/torch_training_tools.py) files.
 These functions come in handy for benchmarks like *leave-k-classes-out* that requires retraining models on a subset of dataset classes.
 # Development Roadmap

 ## Roadmap to first release: